Aveva CEO Craig Hayman quits, Schneider's Herweck to take over

-Aveva Group (AVV.L) said on Tuesday its chief executive Craig Hayman had decided to quit and Peter Herweck would be seconded from its majority shareholder Schneider Electric (SCHN.PA) as his replacement from May 1.
+LONDON (Reuters) -Aveva Group said on Tuesday its chief executive Craig Hayman had decided to quit and Peter Herweck would be seconded from its majority shareholder Schneider Electric as his replacement from May 1.

 Hayman was leaving for personal reasons to return to the United States, the industrial software company said, as it also said year-on-year organic revenue for the year to end-March, would be flat.